respawn-app/FlowMVI/docs/faq.md

 1. First one is using one of the Result wrappers, like `ApiResult` from [KMMUtils](https://github.com/respawn-app/kmmutils), a monad from Arrow.io or, as the last resort, a `kotlin.Result`.
-2. Second one involves using a provided `recover` function of the store that will be run when an exception is caught in `reduce` or child coroutines, but that works for "critical" errors only, because current state is hard to obtain in that block.
-Use `state` property at your own risk.
+2. Second one involves using a provided `recover` plugin that will be run when an exception is caught in plugins or child coroutines, but that works for "critical" errors only, because job's context is not present in that block.
-   You can also pass `recover` to each call of `launchRecovering`.

 ### But that other library allows me to define 9000 handlers, actors, processors and whatnot - and I can reuse Intents.
 Why not do the same?